 24+ students are all doing different things.

 The students are the masters of their own ideas.
-You might find that students will change their idea or inquiry as the process goes on.
+You might find that students will change their ideas or inquiries as the process goes on.
 I think that is okay although I try not to let them keep changing as it becomes unfocussed and may cause the student to be frustrated.
 I often will take their original topic and find a new twist to it that really appeals to them and the idea is still their own.

 It’s important that students have time to fully explore topics, avenues and aspects of their topics before they move on.
 It’s important that they have a chance to talk about, explain, and elaborate on their ideas with others.
 I used a “wonder” page last year which you can find in my TPT store here which was quite effective to help students identify their wonderings and plan out what they wanted to do next.

-This year, I wanted students to be able to see their #geniushour work as more of a work in progress that is continuous and on-going.
+This year, I wanted students to be able to see their genius hour work as more of a work in progress that is continuous and on-going.
 For that reason, I have created an Interactive Genius Hour Notebook.
 How much easier and fun can it get?
 Students can incorporate their learning and their progress and reflections all in one tidy notebook!
 There is room for continued inquiry questions and this will be the vehicle in which students represent their learning and more importantly, their growth in thinking over time.
 You can take a look at more by clicking on the picture.

 I did genius hour years and years ago but called it something like project day:).
 I definitely need to get back into it cause the kids loved it!
 I like your idea of making poster board folders.
 The mess drives me a wee bit crazy:).
 Enjoyed your post, Shelley!